 Start small if you have to

 A lot of community colleges offer direct transfers into major Universities once you obtain your A.A.
 Keep your options open, there are plenty of ways to succeed in this world.
 No one is trying to hold you back.
+The world is an open book that’s filled with learning opportunities, if you ever find yourself in a rut, just remember that you’ll be sure to find a path that fits you, whether it’s obtaining degrees like a master of education or backpacking across continents learning about different cultures, you just have to take the plunge.

 I am almost done with my Bachelor’s degree and have started looking into Master’s programs.
 I will not allow myself to make the same mistake twice.
 I have discovered a new path for my career and plan on taking it.
 So here is to making good decisions, and no more regrets, cheers!
 Make your college experience a pleasurable experience by doing what you love and learning about what you want.